jimu-gh/Kashi/README.md

 ![json](/screens/3.png)
 You should see Kashi appear as a new widget.
 ![kashi](/screens/4.png)
-Lyrics should now appear on the Touch Bar when a song is playing.
+Lyrics for the currently playing song should appear on the Touch Bar.
 Enjoy never forgetting the lyrics again! 🎉

 ## Planned Features
   - Scrolling lyrics (in progress)